Parent Support Outreach Project

 - Help families with additional resources to pay for afterschool programs for children, gym memberships, child care costs and family recreational opportunities, or other services that can enhance child and family well-being.

-To request this service, please complete the referral form and email it to the Early Intervention Specialist, Marissa Wood.
-The referral form must be opened in Internet Explorer.
-If you cannot open the document, complete the printable version.
+To request this service, please complete the referral form and email it to the Early Intervention Specialist, Sarah Boonstra.
+If you are having trouble opening the document, complete the printable version.